-The infrastructure in the securities area includes trading venues, central counterparties and central securities depositories.
+The infrastructure in the securities area encompasses trading venues, central counterparties, central securities depositories and benchmark administrators.
 These are shared functions for securities market participants and play a key role in ensuring that the market functions as a source of capital for the business sector and as a basis for investment activities and savings.
-The supervision of regulated markets and stock exchanges aims to ensure that the institutions act in an appropriate and proper manner in accordance with legislation.
+The supervision of the market players aims to ensure that the institutions act in an appropriate and proper manner in accordance with legislation.

 Supervision, monitoring and control

 The Covid-19 pandemic triggered a sharp fall in international stock markets in March 2020.
 Extensive fiscal and monetary policy measures to mitigate the effects of the pandemic helped ensure a quick market recovery.
 At the start of 2022, stock market indices in most markets were significantly higher than prior to the pandemic.

 As a consequence of the market turmoil, Finanstilsynet intensified its supervision of the markets and infrastructure entities.
 As the situation stabilised, Finanstilsynet’s supervision returned to normal levels.
 Thus far, experience indicates that the infrastructure entities in the securities area proved to be resilient enough to weather the stressed situation caused by the pandemic.